learn-co-students/ruby-objects-has-many-lab-online-web-sp-000/README.md

 #### The `#add_song_by_name` and `#add_post_by_title` Methods

-To get the tests on these methods passing, you'll need to define methods that take in an argument of a name (or title), use that argument to create a new song (or post) and _then_ associate the objects.
-Be sure to return the new song (or post) at the end of the method.
+The `#add_song_by_name` method should take in an argument of a name (or title), use that argument to create a new song (or post) and _then_ associate the objects.

 For `add_post_by_title`, you'll want to make sure the body of the method associates the newly created post with an author.

+These methods don't need to return anything, they just create associations.

 #### The `#artist_name` and `#author_name` Methods